Intelligence Inertia: Physical Isomorphism and Applications: The Formal Theory of Intelligence Inertia

 We now formalize the physical necessity of the $J$-curve into a unified theoretical framework of \textbf{Intelligence Inertia}.
 We postulate that an intelligent agent $\mathcal{A}$ is defined by the inherent non-commutativity of its constituents, expressed through the fundamental operator relation \cite{wheeler1989it}:

 In this axiomatic framework, the functional distinction between \textbf{Rules ($\hat{R}$)} and \textbf{States ($\hat{S}$)} is not an absolute property of the system's information but is established only on the basis of the \textbf{Symbolic Granularity ($\mathcal{D}$)}.
-This $\mathcal{D}$ represents the informational quantum—the minimum resolution at which structural existence can be distinguished from transient expression \cite{wootters1981statistical}.
-In the context of our micro-physical model (Section~\ref{sec:micro_physical_model}), $\mathcal{D}$ corresponds precisely to the logical action of a single collision event, defining the fundamental resolution unit of the \textbf{Total Logical Action ($l$)}.
+We explicitly clarify that $\mathcal{D}$ is not an absolute universal constant (akin to Planck's constant) but an \textbf{effective constant} valid at a specific observational scale.
+From a computer science perspective, the abstraction level of feature representations in a deep neural network dynamically evolves during training.
+However, provided that the system operates under similar \textbf{microscopic architectures} (e.g., fixed network topology and parameter scale) and similar \textbf{functional task objectives} (e.g., converging within a specific loss basin), the "resolution granularity" at which the model processes information does not experience radical drift.
+Consequently, within such macro-stable learning plateaus, $\mathcal{D}$ can be rigorously approximated as a static constant, acting as the informational quantum---the minimum resolution at which structural existence can be distinguished from transient expression \cite{wootters1981statistical}.

 The relationship between these operators is intrinsically reciprocal and symmetric.
 On one hand, \textbf{Rules ($\hat{R}$)} act as the \textbf{primitives of interpretability}, providing the \textbf{ontological support} for the agent's existence; they function as the source of state generation, the manifold of behavioral constraints, and the \textbf{functional potential} that defines what an agent ``can do.''
 In a complementary progression, \textbf{States ($\hat{S}$)} serve as the \textbf{empirical projections} formed by the interlacing of these rule-primitives.
 Beyond being mere outputs, states provide the \textbf{concrete substantiation} that allows rules to be manifested, acting as the necessary substrate from which new rules emerge or are abstracted \cite{gellmann1994quark}.
 Consequently, \textbf{States define the life cycle of Rules}, governing their persistence, evolution, and decay through a sequence of logical transformations.